 Experimental set up

-The lit compartment is illuminated from the light located on top of the cage as well as the screen under the cage.
-There is no light underneath the dark compartment and there is black lid which covers this area preventing the top light from entering the dark compartment.
+The lit compartment is illuminated from the overhead light located above the cage as well as the screen under the cage.
+There is no light underneath the dark compartment and the black lid covers this area preventing the top light from entering the dark compartment.

 - Transfer the mouse from its home cage to the testing room.
 It is recommended to wait 30 minutes before the experiment to habituate to the new environment.